dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 * Supports registration and chaining of multiple handlers to build an outgoing request middleware pipeline.
 Each of these handlers is able to perform work before and after the outgoing request.
 This pattern:

   * Is similar to the inbound middleware pipeline in ASP.NET Core.
-  * Provides a mechanism to manage cross-cutting concerns around HTTP requests, including caching, error handling, serialization, and logging.
+  * Provides a mechanism to manage cross-cutting concerns around HTTP requests, such as:

+    * caching
+    * error handling
+    * serialization
+    * logging

 To create a delegating handler: